Making Mindfulness Meaningful: Establishing Traits that Support Long-Term Recovery

 Cost: By donation (any amount).
 We will collect donations to A Way Out at the event.
 You can register below, space is limited.

 About the training: All too often, mindfulness is watered down to simple practices and exercises to become more present in the moment and more aware of one’s bodily sensations.
-While these practices are valuable and can provide some temporary release from stress and rumination, often they are isolated from the other therapeutic processes you are offering your clients and after treatment, they fall to the wayside.
-Developing the skills of living mindfully empowers your clients to develop long-term traits and healthy habits that allow them to integrate the therapeutic tools you offer them into their daily lives in a practical and sustainable way.
+While these practices are valuable and can provide some temporary release from stress and rumination, often they are isolated from how we live our lives and other therapeutic processes and healthy habits that promote well-being.
+Developing the skills of living mindfully empowers you and/or your clients to develop long-term traits that allow them to integrate them into daily life in a practical and sustainable way.

 About the Trainers